AMReX-Codes/amrex/CONTRIBUTING.md

 ---

 Then, clone your fork on your local computer.
-If you plan on doing a lot of amrex development, we recommend configuring your clone to use ssh access so you won't have to enter your Github, password every time, which you can do using these commands:
+If you plan on doing a lot of amrex development, we recommend configuring your clone to use ssh access so you won't have to enter your Github password every time, which you can do using these commands:

 ```